ThaddeusLim99/Orbital-Project/README.md

 # Resistance Calculator using Colour Detection and Mask RCNN

 This is an app that uses an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) that is updated to tensorflow 2 compatible by [leekunhee](https://github.com/leekunhee/Mask_RCNN/tree/master) and various colour detection techniques.
+The idea of calculating the resistance of a resistor using computer vision is to first isolate the resistor using image segmentation.
+We have tried out different methods of image segmentation.
+E.g. Canny Edge Algorithm, Watershed Algorithm.

 # Mask R-CNN
 Trained a model using COCO weights to detect resistors of various kinds.
 The training process is adapted from [balloon.py](samples/balloon/balloon.py) and the detection process is adapted from [demo.ipynb](samples/demo.ipynb).